medialab/toflit18_data/README.md

 All the data are encoded in UTF-8, comma-separated.
 We recommend working with them using LibreOffice.

 The data will be soon released under datapackage format.

+The data are released under an ODbl licence : http://opendatacommons.org/licenses/odbl/1.0/

 # Sources
 The folder "source" includes sources used in the project as csv files.
 For more details on the different types of sources, see http://toflit18.medialab.sciences-po.fr/#/exploration/sources